This flavorful traditional South African pickled fish recipe is typically eaten at Easter after a 48 hour soak in curried and pickled onions.

 - When dipping the fish into the flour try using as little flour as possible because you want to lightly coat the fish in flour and not have parts of flour in your pan.
-The more flour you use the longer the cooking process takes and it also means that you have to keep changing oil so I would suggest keeping it light and cooking on medium in a non stick pan to avoid burning the oil.
+Also I find that the more flour you use the longer the cooking process takes and it also means that you have to keep changing the oil so I would suggest keeping it light and cooking on medium in a non stick pan to avoid burning the oil.

-- Use a non metalic container for storing the fish.
-A glass hollow bowl or pirax dish works best.
+- Use a non metallic container for storing the fish.
+A glass hollow bowl or Pirax dish works best.

 Traditional South African Pickled Fish

 FRYING THE FISH